-- a) Thirty (30) days after the deliverable was due, CMS will issue a written notification to the state providing advance notification of a pending deferral for late or non-compliant submissions of required deliverables. - b) For each deliverable, the state may submit a written request for an extension in which to submit the required deliverable.
-Should CMS agree to the state's request, a corresponding extension of the deferral process described below can be provided.
-CMS may agree to a corrective action as an interim step before applying the deferral, if requested by the state. - c) The deferral would be issued against the next quarterly expenditure report following the written deferral notification. - d) When the state submits the overdue deliverable(s) that are accepted by CMS, the deferral(s) will be released. - e) As the purpose of a section 1115 demonstration is to test new methods of operation or service delivery, a state's failure to submit all required reports, evaluations and other deliverables may preclude a state from renewing a demonstration or obtaining a new demonstration. - f) CMS will consider with the state an alternative set of operational steps for implementing the intended deferral to align the process with the state's existing deferral process, for example the structure of the state request for an extension, what quarter the deferral applies to, and how the deferral is released. - 44.
+- 54. Close Out Report.
+Within 120 calendar days after the expiration of the demonstration, the state must submit a draft Close Out Report to CMS for comments. - a) The draft report must comply with the most current guidance from CMS. - b) The state will present to and participate in a discussion with CMS on the Close-Out report. - c) The state must take into consideration CMS' comments for incorporation into the final Close Out Report. - d) The final Close Out Report is due to CMS no later than thirty (30) calendar days after receipt of CMS' comments. - e) A delay in submitting the draft or final version of the Close Out Report may subject the state to penalties described in STC 47. - 55.
 Contractor Reviews.
-The state will forward summaries of the financial and operational reviews that: - a) The Arizona Department of Economic Security/Division of Developmental Disabilities (DES/DDD) performs on its subcontracting MCOs. - b) The state will also forward summaries of the financial and operational reviews that AHCCCS completes on the Children's Rehabilitative Services Program (CRS) contractor; and the Comprehensive Medical and Dental Program (CMDP) at the Arizona DCS. - 45.
+The state will forward summaries of the financial and operational reviews that: - a) The Arizona Department of Economic Security/Division of Developmental Disabilities (DES/DDD) performs on its subcontracting MCOs. - b) The state will also forward summaries of the financial and operational reviews that AHCCCS completes on the Children's Rehabilitative Services Program (CRS) contractor; and the Comprehensive Medical and Dental Program (CMDP) at the Arizona DCS. - 56.
 Contractor Quality.
-AHCCCS will require the same level of quality reporting for DCS/DDD and DCS/CMDP as for Health Plans and Program Contractors, which include RBHAs, subject to the same time lines and penalties. - 46.
+AHCCCS will require the same level of quality reporting for DCS/DDD and DCS/CMDP as for Health Plans and Program Contractors, which include RBHAs, subject to the same time lines and penalties. - 57.
 Contractor Disclosure of Ownership.
 Before contracting with any provider of service, the state will obtain from the provider full disclosure of ownership and control and related party transactions, as specified in sections 1124 and 1902(a)(38) of the Act.
-No FFP will be available for providers that fail to provide this information.
+No FFP will be available for providers that fail to provide this information. - 58.
+Monitoring Calls.
+CMS will convene periodic conference calls with the state. - a) The purpose of these calls is to discuss ongoing demonstration operation, to include (but not limited to), any significant actual or anticipated developments affecting the demonstration.
+Examples include implementation activities, trends in reported data on metrics and associated mid-course adjustments, budget neutrality, and progress on evaluation activities.